 WIFI and workspaces: 3/5

 There are a handful of spots you could go to during the day to get work done, but I would think after a while you might feel kinda weird doing it.
 Like I said, there aren’t a lot of other nomads here so you might be the only one going in every day to sit on your laptop for hours.
 I tended to just work from my room.

 Places I worked:

 The Coffee House – I used to work here a ton because they have air conditioning!
 I’ve linked the one in Mae Haad but I frequented the one in Sairee at the end of the main street where Chopper’s is.
 Not very good food options but they have drinks and there are tons of restaurants just outside.

 Other spots around the island that seem like places you could work if you wanted to:

 Cost of living: 3/5

-It’s affordable to live on Koh Tao when you compare to the cost of living in most Western cities, however it is way more expensive to live here compared to living in, say, Chiang Mai or Bangkok.
+It’s affordable to live on Koh Tao when you compare to the cost of living in most Western cities, however, it can be more expensive to live here compared to living in, say, Chiang Mai or Bangkok.
 So if reducing your living expenses to a bare minimum is your goal, Koh Tao probably isn’t the best spot for you.

 Here are some average costs for me (and note I’m NOT trying to squeeze by on the cheapest lifestyle possible – I want to be able to enjoy myself and not be on a strict budget all the time like when I was younger and backpacking):